 How to Get Rid of Corns on the Bottoms of the Feet

 A corn is a type of callus that can form anywhere on the foot.
 Typically, corns grow because of friction or pressure.
-This fact means many people get a corn on a part of the foot that protrudes such as the little toe.
+People can get corns on any part of the foot that protrudes.
 Repetitive action causes skin to thicken and grow in hard layers.
 Possible causes of corns can be poorly fitted shoes, walking barefoot or not wearing socks.
-For the most part, a corn is harmless.
-Some areas such as the bottom of the foot can crack and cause discomfort.
+For the most part, a corn is harmless, but they can cause great discomfort on places like the bottom of the foot.
 Treating a corn takes time and requires you to remove the source of the friction.

 Soak your foot in warm, soapy water.
 Use a mild cleanser if you have sensitive skin, otherwise any soap, even dish soap, is fine.
 Soak for five to 10 minutes.